 If your family includes children from multiple relationships, you absolutely require specialized estate planning.
-CunninghamLegal provides expert Estate Planning for blended families, mixed families, second marriages, divorce, stepchildren.
+CunninghamLegal provides expert Estate Planning for blended families, mixed families, second marriages, divorce, and stepchildren.
 Contact us today.

-by James L. Cunningham Jr, Esq.
+By James L. Cunningham Jr., Esq.

 One of the many vital complications to consider in estate planning is a “blended family.”
 This term is applied to families where people have remarried and have children from previous relationships.

-What Happens if You Don’t Plan: Probate for Blended Families
+What Happens If You Don’t Plan: Probate for Blended Families

 Probate is like legal purgatory.
 With a blended family, it can be worse—perhaps purgatory with a knife fight.